tusssars11/Equitable-AI-for-Dermatology/README.md

 * What additional datasets or techniques would you explore?
-TODO

----
+Conduct a more detailed analysis of fairness.

+Experiment with additional data augmentation techniques.
+Train on a super computer with different techniques.

+Collaborate with dermatologists for expert validation.

 ## **📄 References & Additional Resources**

-* Cite any relevant papers, articles, or tools used in your project
+Algorithmic Justice League

+FitzPatrick17k Dataset

+ResNet-50

 ---